zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/icons/my-icons.md

 title: My Icons
 ---

-Curate a list of theme specific icons. {% .lead %}
+Curate a project-relatef icons. {% .lead %}

+My Icons Tab exposes the icons from the Child Theme myicons folder, a great place to store project-related icon

 My Icons (opens new window)which would become available under the My Icons tab in the icons picker Modal.
 Its icons are expected under the {MyChildThemeDir}/myicons directory and is our recommendation to keep project-related icons safe and organized.